AdrianM756/Git-Documentation/Initializing-a-Git-repository.md

 ```
 <br>

-For instance, if we decide to remove a file from a staging area/ staging tree, we can used the command:
+For instance, if we decide to remove a file from a staging area/staging tree, we can used the command:
 ```
 git --restored staged <FILENAME YOU WANT TO REMOVE FROM THE STAGING AREA>
 ```